Bergen (singer): Early life and career beginnings

-Bergen, who went to Adana for business in 1981 after Ankara, met Halis Serbest in Adana.
-He sent flowers to the singer every night and went to the club where Bergen worked every night and watched the singer from the front table.
-They married with the insistence and stubbornness of him.
-However, Serbest was married to someone else and has three children.
-Bergen ended the relationship when it turned out that her marriage, which she thought existed, was a lie arranged by Serbest.
+In 1981, Bergen left Ankara to do business in Adana where she met Halis Serbest.
+Every night he sent flowers to the singer, went to the club where Bergen worked and watched her from the front table.
+Through his stubborn insistence she agreed to marry him, however, Serbest was already married to someone else and had three children.
+Bergen ended the relationship when it turned out that her marriage, which she thought was real, was a lie arranged by Serbest.

-Bergen, who returned to Ankara from Adana due to the violence by Serbest many times, took the stage again in nightclubs.
+After being subjected to violence by Serbest many times, Bergen left Adana and returned to Ankara and took to the stage again in nightclubs.
 She changed her name to 'Bergen', inspired by the Norwegian city of Bergen.
 In 1979, she started performing as an artist in Ankara Başkent Casino with Bülent Ersoy, İbrahim Tatlıses and Müjde Ar.
-In 1982, she released the album Şikayetim Var.
-Bergen, who said that she fell in love despite the violence that Serbest inflicted on her, married Serbest again on January 9, 1982, and was officially married to Serbest.
-In the same year, on October 31, while working in İzmir, she was attacked by nitric acid by her husband's paid attacker.
+In 1982, she released the album Şikayetim Var (I have a complaint).
+Bergen, who said that she fell in love despite the violence that Serbest inflicted on her, married Serbest again on January 9, 1982, officially this time.
+In the same year, on October 31, while working in İzmir, she was attacked with nitric acid by someone her husband had paid to attack her.
 The artist lost one eye in the attack, and most of her body was burned.
 Bergen said the following about the incident:"Towards the end of our relationship, I found a woman's panties at home.
 That's when I was completely devastated and fled from Adana to Ankara.
 As soon as he found out that I had escaped, he followed me.
 Finally, he found me in a hostel in Izmir.
 He was threatening me because I didn't give heed.
 He would say "I will throw acid on your face".
 But I didn't believe it.